-One of the most dangerous complications seen in diabetic pets being treated with insulin is low blood sugar, also called "hypoglycemia".
+One of the most important complications seen in diabetic pets being treated with insulin is lower than normal blood sugar called "hypoglycemia".
 Situations where this may occur include:

-- If your pet has received their usual dose of insulin but has not eaten their normal quantity of food. - If your pet has been abnormally active, leading to an abnormally high use of energy (glucose). - If your pet has received too much insulin for their current needs.
+- If your pet has received its usual dose of insulin but has not eaten its normal quantity of food. - If your pet has been abnormally active, leading to an abnormally high use of energy (glucose). - If your pet has received too much insulin for your pet's current needs.

-If your pet's blood sugar is too low, their brain is not receiving enough glucose.
+If your pet's blood sugar is too low, your pet's brain is not receiving enough glucose.
 This can lead to a potentially fatal situation.
 It is important for you to know what to do.

-Watch out for these signs, in increasing order of severity:
+Watch out for these important signs: